Taylor Walls Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.
+- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Orioles' 4.19 team ERA ranks 15th across all league pitching staffs.

-- The Orioles rank 17th in baseball in home runs surrendered (82 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (82 total, 1.1 per game).

-- Bradish gets the start for the Orioles, his 13th of the season.
-He is 2-3 with a 3.90 ERA and 52 strikeouts in 60 2/3 innings pitched.
+- Wells (6-2) gets the starting nod for the Orioles in his 14th start of the season.
+He has a 3.20 ERA in 81 2/3 innings pitched, with 82 strikeouts.

-- In his last time out on Wednesday, the right-hander went seven innings against the Toronto Blue Jays, giving up one earned run while surrendering four hits.
+- His most recent appearance was on Thursday against the Toronto Blue Jays, when the righty went 6 2/3 innings, surrendering two earned runs while giving up five hits.

-- The 26-year-old has put up a 3.90 ERA and 7.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.